waveandsmile, Jan 4, 2007

 Explanation of the term "foot stomping cheers"

-Foot stomping cheers are a sub-set of children's recreational cheerleader cheers that originated in African American communities in the 1970s.
+Foot stomping cheers are types of children's recreational cheerleader cheers that originated in African American communities in the early 1970s.
 These cheers are formulaic compositions which have a modified call & response structure that I refer to as "group/consecutive soloists".
 What "group/consecutive soloists" means is that the group voice is the first voice that is heard in those cheers.
 A designated soloist responds to the rest of the group's words and that soloist and the group alternate until that rendition ends (usually with the soloist's voice or the soloist & the rest of the group's voice).
-However, the cheer immediately begins again with the next designated soloist and this pattern continues until every member of the group has had a turn an equal turn as the soloist.
+However, the cheer immediately begins again with the next designated soloist.
+This pattern continues until every member of the group has had a turn an equal turn as the soloist.

-Foot stomping cheers are chanted while their performers execute choreographed, syncopated, percussive movement routines that are very similar to African American originated Greek lettered fraternity & sorority stepping (steppin).
+Foot stomping cheers are chanted while their performers stand in a horizontal line or in a circle and execute choreographed, syncopated, percussive movement routines.
+These movement routines are very similar to African American originated Greek lettered fraternity & sorority stepping (steppin) with individual hand clapping, sometimes with body patting.

 Explanation of the "command/refusal" and "ask/comply" textual patterns in children's cheers

-"Command/refusal" cheers are those in which the group commands (demands) that the soloist do something (such as show the group a dance movement) and the soloist initially refuses to do that.
+"Command/refusal" cheers are those in which the group commands (demands) that the soloist do something (such as show the group a dance movement).
+The soloist initially refuses to do that.
 The group repeats their demand and the soloist responds by saying "Okay" or just begins to do that action.

-In a few other cheers when the group commands her to do a certain action, the soloist says that she is "too shy".
+In a few other foot stomping cheers, when the group commands her to do a certain action, the soloist says that she is "too shy".
 In another variation of this type of cheer the soloist responds "I might" and begins to do what the group demands or asks her to do.

 Socio-cultural implication of the command/refusal textual pattern in children's cheers